oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

     - Add a property `taxa` of type `reportingDescriptorReference[]`, optional, minItems: 0, default: `[]`.

+- [Issue #387](https://github.com/oasis-tcs/sarif-spec/issues/387): "anyOf externalPropertyFileReference location or guid is required"

+    In the `externalPropertyFileReference` object:

+    - `anyOf` `location` or `guid` is required.

 - [Issue #391](https://github.com/oasis-tcs/sarif-spec/issues/391): "Remaining bugs found by Harlene (MS)"

     In the `externalPropertyFileReference` object: